tropiano/tropianhs/_posts/2024-06-08-may-report.md

 ## [Data Internships][datainternships]

-As I wrote above, I left some prpjects on the sideline.
-With Data Internships, this month also brought another challenge to the tech side.
-I think LinkedIn has partially banned my IP address, and I am not able to collect as many job as I want.
+As I wrote above, I left some projects on the sideline.
+With Data Internships, this month also brought another **challenge to the tech side**.
+I think LinkedIn has partially **banned** my IP address, and I am not able to collect as many job as I want.
 For this reason I have stopped sending the newsletter.
 It's at least 3 weeks since I sent the last one.
 How to solve it?
 Probably I need to use a proxy, but I still need to research how that is done and where to find it.
-I have never done it before, so it will take me a while before I figure out what to do, and I have a feeling it will not be cheap.
+I have never done it before, so it will take me a while before I figure out what to do, and I have a feeling **it will not be cheap**.

 On the other hand, it looks like ConvertKit made it free for everyone to recommend other creators.
-So, I got a recommendation from a pretty big newsletter and my subscribers shot from something around 220 to almost 390 in less than 2 weeks.
-Maybe they are not very engaged, but they keep coming and I have a feeling I could get more of them if I start to look actively for more recommendations.
+So, I got a **recommendation** from a pretty big newsletter and my subscribers shot from something around 220 to almost 390 in less than 2 weeks.
+Maybe they are not very engaged, but they keep coming, and I have a feeling I could get more of them if I start to look actively for more recommendations.

-Another option for me would be to pivot this.
+Another option for me would be to **pivot**.
 My audience is made of Junior Data Scientists and AI enthusiasts, so I could start to repurpose some of my content on freelancing, or maybe write about the technical things I do around data analysis during the week.
 I like newsletters like the one from [Pete][pete-twitter] or Marc Lou.
 I know I can read them in 5-10 minutes, they will give me food for thought and I almost always end up clicking on some of those links and reading further.
 It's a good model I would like to copy.

-Google doesn't love me, after the last update in March **I have lost 80% of my traffic from search**.
-I am not ranking anymore for queries like "data science internships" or "data analyst internships".
-I am not sure why, I cannot see anything wrong with my Search Console dashboard.
-Right now even Bing sends me more traffic than Google.

-Subscribers growth last month was about 3.5%, and **I reached 210 subs in total**.
-Growing steadily, but I am trying to be more active on LinkedIn and posting twice a week instead of once.
-This has the potential to bring me even more traffic.

-## Stoic Quotes

-I **shut it down** last month, letting the domain expire.
-It started as an SEO experiment, following the famous Danny Postma tweet about building a business without an audience.
-I probably was very naive and went for an idea with little potential for monetization.
-I cannot say that I didn't try it all.
-I tried to get traffic through SEO, Twitter, through Reddit, created merch and also published a book.
-In the end, I couldn't make even $1 from it.
-Probably it's a winner take it all market.
-It's always hard to know why something failed, there could be a million reasons.

-One takeaway from this, **it's not ok to follow someone else path, no matter how famous he is**.
-Play your own strengths and learn from your own experiences.
-There are many good lessons in entrepreneurship, but there is no playbook.

 ## [X Topics][xtopics]

-This is the project I launched last month.
-Some people subscribed, but **I don't have paying users yet**.
-I have 15 early subscribers.
-Some of them have used the product only once.
-Most of them have just subscribed and never used the product.
-I have sent an email with updates on the tool (added the possibility to upload multiple files and working now on AI generated tweets) and 3 out of 15 people opened, which suggests me only a small fraction of the users even remembers about the tool.

-I am also chatting with a few people trying to understand better the market for this kind of product.
-I am **experimenting with a chat based on your past tweets** now, fine-tuning existing models on the tweet history of users.
-I am going to share the updates in public and see if it sparks some interest.

-At this point, with 0 users, it's not useful to invest time in fixing bugs, the UX or adding features.
-It's better to play more with the tech, talk to potential users, and see if it can pivot into something interesting.

-## [Soccrbets][soccrbets]

-This is more an SEO experiment, a way to **bring more people to my books about Soccer Betting**.
-The idea is to write an article every month (or even more) on common questions around soccer betting and start to rank on Google.

-I have written an article on BTTS this month.
-Once I have another 2 or 3 articles, I will start to focus on backlinks.
+Neglected this month, but I really want to try to pivot it to something a bit different.
+In the past weeks I was chatting with a few people who were interested in **a chat based on your past tweets**.
+I have been researching a few models and also built a prototype that lets you ask questions, and it gives you the most similar tweets to the question you asked, plus a personalized reply based on those tweets.
+It looks interesting, but it's far from being ready.
+I still need to

+- find a way to store vectorized tweets (probably I will use Postgres)
+- deploy the right models on HuggingFace
+- build the chat interface

+I would like to do that in the next month.
+Maybe I will launch it as a separate product, with its own domain and copy.

-## New products
+## [Data Freelance][datafreelance]

-When I was freelancing the main pain was to **find new clients**, so I am toying with an idea can build something that helps with that.
-I have been in touch with a few people with whom I worked in the past year and other people that are starting out as freelancers.

-My idea is to deliver them a few opportunities per month, from companies that are likely to hire agencies or freelancers.
-A bit like a lead generation agency, but specific for Data Science.
-From the conversation I had, it is something that could solve a problem, but **I didn't hear the screams of pain** from the people I talked to.
-Instead, I heard some excitement around the idea of a **community of people who are freelancing in Data Science**, to share their wins, their strategies and their struggles.
-Could this be the way forward?
-A paid community?
-I heard communities are extremely hard to build and to keep alive, but it could really be something that people want and could solve a pain point, for Data Science agency founders that feel a bit alone in their journey.

-For now, I have set up a landing page, focused on generating leads for the people who subscribe.
-It's called [datafreelance][datafreelance].
+Nothing here, but at least 3 people have written me this week to understand when is this product ready.
+I want to build a **community of people who are freelancing in Data Science**, to share their wins, their strategies and their struggles.
+But it's not enough to create a Telegram group or a Discord server.
+You need to keep the community alive.
+And I don't have 100 people interested, I have less than 20.

+The landing page is still there, but it doesn't bring any traffic.

 ## The cashflow